ShepherdDaiPH/TapDetection-SleepDetection-based-on-ICM20602/README.md

 1. Measure the power consumption of the MCU during active mode and inactie mode for comparison.
 2. Film the MCU when it is operating its tap detection feature.
 3. Draw various data tables and graphs.

+---

+### Update
+We tried to use tickless mode but failed due to unknown reasons.